-- Support people into jobs in recruiting / growing sectors (including supporting re-training initiatives, the Kickstart programme and job brokerage). - Co-ordinate redundancy support across the county. - Share best practice in terms of digital and blended learning provision. - Fast-track the development of a new Skills Hub website for Buckinghamshire. - Support skills development for business leaders through BBF's business start-up programme and peer-to-peer networks.
+- Support people into jobs in recruiting / growing sectors (including supporting re-training initiatives, the Kickstart programme and job brokerage). - Co-ordinate redundancy support across the County. - Share best practice in terms of digital and blended learning provision. - Fast-track the development of a new Skills Hub website for Buckinghamshire. - Support skills development for business leaders through BBF's business start-up programme and peer-to-peer networks.

-Further information about activities are provided within the Buckinghamshire Skills Action Plan (chapter 5).
+Further information about these activities are provided within the Buckinghamshire Skills Action Plan (Chapter 5).

-Whilst much can be achieved through current structures and programmes, in early 2021, the Buckinghamshire Growth Board submitted a Recovery and Growth Deal proposition to central government to make the case that more could be done, at pace, with a devolved skills budget for the county.
+Whilst much can be achieved through current structures and programmes, in early 2021, the Buckinghamshire Growth Board submitted a Recovery and Growth Deal proposition to central government to make the case that more could be done, at pace, with a devolved funding and autonomy for the County.